Drew Gasparini: Career

 Gasparini is currently writing the scores for a number of new stage musicals including the Broadway-bound adaptation of The Karate Kid alongside screenwriter Robert Mark Kamen, an adaptation of Night Shift for Warner Bros.
-Theatre Ventures, an adaptation of the Ned Vizzini novel/film It's Kind of a Funny Story for Universal Theatrical Group (book by Alex Brightman), an adaptation of the Newberry Award-winning children's novel The Whipping Boy (also with Brightman), and his semi-autobiographical song-cycle, We Aren't Kids Anymore.
-Gasparini is also collaborating with playwright Carson Kreitzer on the development of a new musical about the life of suffragette Victoria Woodhull.
+Theatre Ventures, an adaptation of the Ned Vizzini novel/film It's Kind of a Funny Story for Universal Theatrical Group (book by Alex Brightman), an adaptation of the Newberry Award-winning children's novel The Whipping Boy (also with Brightman), his semi-autobiographical song-cycle, We Aren't Kids Anymore (which is currently in development in the UK), and his newest musical, "The Unthought Known."

 Gasparini's other full-length musicals include Crazy, Just Like Me (book, music & lyrics; 2011 NYMF winner: "Best of Fest" and runner-up: "Best Book"), Make Me Bad (a musical, psychological thriller co-created with Alex Brightman), and Turn of the Screw (book by Michael Kimmel; 2012 workshop at Lincoln Center).
 Gasparini was a contributing composer for the fictional musical Hit List on the NBC television series Smash.
-In 2019 Gasparini wrote the music for Skittles Commercial: The Broadway Musical, a highly publicized PR stunt starring Michael C. Hall for Super Bowl LIII.
+In 2019 Gasparini wrote the music for Skittles Commercial: The Broadway Musical, a highly publicized PR stunt starring Michael C. Hall for Super Bowl LIII, and in 2023 Drew co-wrote the song "Somewhere, Anywhere" for the Booking.com ad campaign starring Melissa McCarthy who performed the song.
+The ad ran globally for over a year with placements during Super Bowl LVII, the NCAA playoffs, as well as the Oscars, the 2023 Tony Awards, and several other high profile televised events.

-Gasparini is an alum of the BMI Lehman Engel Musical Theatre Workshop and his unique brand of musical-theatre concerts have been performed to sold-out houses all over the world including Lincoln Center, Kennedy Center, the St. James Theater in London, and NYC venues including Joe's Pub, Feinstein's/54 Below, and Rockwood Music Hall where he hosts Drew Gasparini & Friends, a monthly residency where Gasparini helps promote and showcase new artists.
+Gasparini is an alum of the BMI Lehman Engel Musical Theatre Workshop and his unique brand of musical-theatre concerts have been performed to sold-out houses all over the world including Lincoln Center, Kennedy Center, the St. James Theater in London, and NYC venues including Joe's Pub, Feinstein's/54 Below, and Rockwood Music Hall where he once hosted the popular Drew Gasparini & Friends, a monthly residency where Gasparini helped promote and showcase new artists.
 In 2018 Gasparini was invited to The Ferguson Center for the Arts in Newport News, VA to play a night of his music accompanied by the Virginia Symphony Orchestra.